CreativeSDK/web-getting-started-samples/readme.md

 <a name="how-to"></a>
 ## How to use

-**TL;DR: Your first step should be to go to the app subdirectory in this repo that you are interested in, and follow the instructions in that subdirectory's readme.**

-This repo contains multiple example web apps.
-Each subdirectory in the repo is an example app that shows you a basic way to use the Creative SDK for Web.
-Further details can be found on [creativesdk.com](http://creativesdk.com).
+This repo contains multiple code samples, organized like this:

+- /component
+	- /code
+	- /guide
+- /component
+	- /code
+	- /guide

+Each component directory contains sample code and a developer guide.

-The instructions for setting up each app can be found in the readme in its subdirectory.
+**The instructions for setting up the sample code can be found in `/code/readme.md`.**

 <a name="resources"></a>
 ## More resources for the Creative SDK